sadevans/sadevans/README.md

 - 🌱 I’m currently learning **C++, NLP and ML System design**

+- 👩‍💻 I'm currently searching for job as **Junior Computer Vision Engineer** !
+Feel free to dm me if you are interested in my candidacy!

 - 👯 I’m looking to collaborate on **different pet-projects and hacks in CV and NLP**

 - 💬 How to reach me using telegram **https://t.me/sadevans**